nclabteam/FedEasy/README.md

 > **Note**: This code has been written and tested on Ubuntu and should work seamlessly on any Linux-based distribution.
 Windows users may need to adjust some steps.

+## 📢 Publication

+FedEasy has been peer-reviewed and published in the [SoftwareX journal (Elsevier)](https://doi.org/10.1016/j.softx.2025.102276).
+If you use FedEasy in your research or projects, please cite our article to acknowledge our work.

 ## 📋 Prerequisites

 - Git